 When you arrive at the hospital, we will ask you and your support person to clean your hands and put on a mask.
 You and your support person will be cared for in a private room on isolation.
 This means that your care team will wear personal protective equipment (like surgical masks, eye protection, gloves, and a gown) over their uniforms.

 It is recommended that we closely monitor your baby’s well-being using the electronic fetal monitor while you are in labour.
 Your doctor or midwife will discuss available pain options to meet your goals.
-When your baby arrives, we will help you clean your hands, chest and abdomen and ensure you are wearing your mask before we place the baby skin-to-skin.
+When your baby arrives, we will help you clean your hands and ensure you are wearing your mask before we place the baby skin-to-skin.

 Unless you or your baby needs extra medical attention, we expect to keep you with your baby at all times.
 Safe skin-to-skin and breastfeeding/chestfeeding are currently recommended because your baby will get antibodies that you make to fight COVID-19 from you in your breastmilk.

 Will my baby be tested for COVID-19?